JustusAdam/dynamic_content_documentation/source/controllers.rst

             class_,
             value,
             *,
-            method=dchttp.RequestMethods.GET,
+            method=http.RequestMethods.GET,
             headers=None,
             query=False,
             **options
             ):

- #. ``@controller_method`` does not return the original function but rather a callable instance of dyc.core.mvc.decorator.ControllerFunction.
+ #. ``@controller_method`` does not return the original function but rather a callable instance of dycc.mvc.decorator.ControllerFunction.

 Structure
 ---------